 Additionally, I am a former Board Member for the Organization Development Network (2012 to 2015), the 2017 award winner for Service to the OD Network, and was part of the convening team for the Organization Development Gathering from 2017 to 2019.
 I am currently an Advisory Board Member for the Customer Experience Program at the University of Richmond and on the Organization Development Review (ODR) Board for the Organization Development Network.

-It’s hard to determine what has had the greatest influence on my life: being from Texas, being the youngest of 6 girls, reveling in the organizational possibilities of the Container Store, being a mathlete on the chess club (insert nerd emoji), falling in love with art and art history (make that two nerd emojis), developing a career in a boutique consulting firm, becoming a mother, spending a few years abroad, starting a business with my partner, or being surrounded by the smartest and most passionate teammates.
+It’s hard to determine what has had the greatest influence on my life: being from Texas, being the youngest of 6 girls, reveling in the organizational possibilities of the Container Store, being a mathlete on the chess club, falling in love with art and art history, developing a career in a boutique consulting firm, becoming a mother, spending a few years abroad, starting a business with my partner, or being surrounded by the smartest and most passionate teammates.
 I have been facilitating and managing group dynamics for as long as I can remember; it started around the dinner table in the 80s (remember — five sisters) and continues to this day in some of the most important and complex conversations happening in Washington, D.C.